SamuelHeath/AI-Project/README.md

 ## Instructions
-The agents are implemented as Agent.java and AgentTwo.java.
-Both implement the MSWAgent interface, so they can be used as parameters to the MossSideWhist constructor.
+The agents are implemented under `game/src/` as `Agent.java` and `AgentTwo.java`.
+Both implement the `MSWAgent` interface so they can be used as parameters to the `MossSideWhist` constructor.

-A sample 'game simulator' is available in GameSimulator.java.
+A sample 'game simulator' is available in `GameSimulator.java`.

+## Data

+Experimental data is available under `data/`.